reaperhulk/cryptography-pkcs11/README.rst

   * Session objects are presumed to be available to all sessions, which is only true if you don't close sessions.
-  * No `CKA_TOKEN` False objects are ever deleted, so device memory will run out over time if you run the test suite repeatedly.
+  * No ``CKA_TOKEN`` False objects are ever deleted, so device memory will run out over time if you run the test suite repeatedly.
   * Sessions that generate exceptions during an active operation are destroyed and a new session is opened to take their place.
 This is a blocking operation.
+  * If you destroy the session pool object it does not handle that gracefully, as each session will try to call ``release``, but the object they're calling is being deallocated so Bad Things occur.
-* Generating or loading a key with `CKA_TOKEN` True is not supported at all yet.
+* Generating or loading a key with ``CKA_TOKEN`` True is not supported at all yet.
 * When adding the ``pkcs11`` entry point for multibackend it is injected as the first element in the array.
 This is probably not desirable.